ibm-cloud-docs/Backup/faqs.md

 If you want to remove all the backups that were created for a server, you can follow the instructions in [Deleting backup tasks](/docs/Backup?topic=Backup-deletetasks&interface=ui).

 ## What happens to backups when the Backup service is canceled?
-Can you keep the backups for later use and restore to another server?
 {: faq}
 {: #canceledbackup}
 {: support}

-No. When the Backup service is canceled, your vault with the backed-up data is deleted.
-You can't log in to the Cloud Backup Portal with the canceled credentials either.
+When the Backup service is canceled, your vault with the backed-up data is deleted.
+So you can't keep the backups for later use and restore to another server.You can't log in to the Cloud Backup Portal with the canceled credentials either.
 For more information, see [Canceling the IBM Cloud Backup service](/docs/Backup?topic=Backup-cancelBackup).